Boy George: Personal life

+Sexuality

 In the 1980s, much was made of Boy George's androgynous appearance, and there was speculation about his sexuality.
 When asked by Joan Rivers in an interview on her show in 1983, "Do you prefer men or women?", Boy George replied, "Oh both."
-In 1985, when asked by Barbara Walters about his sexual orientation, Boy George said he was bisexual and had various girlfriends and boyfriends, in the past.
+In 1985, Barbara Walters asked him about his sexual orientation, to which Boy George stated that he was bisexual and had various girlfriends and boyfriends in the past.
 He gave a famous, oft-quoted response to interviewer Russell Harty that he preferred "a nice cup of tea" to sex.

-In his 1995 autobiography Take It Like a Man, Boy George stated that he was actually gay, not bisexual, and that he had secret relationships with punk rock singer Kirk Brandon and Culture Club drummer, Jon Moss.
-He stated many of the songs he wrote for Culture Club were about his relationship with Moss.
-In a 2008 documentary Living with Boy George, he talked about his first realisation he was gay, when he first told his parents, and why men fall in love with one another as well as with women.
+In his 1995 autobiography Take It Like a Man, Boy George stated that he was in fact gay, not bisexual, and that he had had secret relationships with punk rock singer Kirk Brandon and Culture Club drummer Jon Moss.
+He asserted that many of the songs he wrote for Culture Club were about his relationship with Moss.
+In the 2008 documentary Living with Boy George, he talked about his first realisation he was gay, when he first told his parents, and why men fall in love with one another as well as with women.
 As two of the biggest androgynous stars in music, Boy George and Annie Lennox appeared on the cover of Smash Hits magazine in December 1983, followed by the cover of Newsweek magazine in January 1984.

-Concurrently with developing his career as a DJ in the late 1990s, Boy George adopted a macrobiotic diet, which he had been attempting to follow since 1988.
-In 2001, he published the Karma Cookbook, a macrobiotic cookbook co-written with Dragana Brown, whom Boy George met in 1986.
-By 2014, Boy George had become a raw vegan after years of occasionally trying the diet.